datenstrom/yellow/TASKLIST.md

 You can help us with open tasks for Datenstrom Yellow:

 - [x] Updated Datenstrom community, moved to a new repository on GitHub.
+Discussions need a dedicated place.
 - [ ] Added support for installing extensions in web browser.
 Users want to install extensions in browser.
 - [ ] Added support for light and dark mode to all themes.
 Light and dark mode is expected on mobile devices.
 - [ ] Added support for page history in wiki extension.
 Users want to see/compare what has changed.